 The next week the U.S. Open was played at the Pebble Beach Golf Links.
 For the first time, more than the last six holes at the Open were telecast.
 Because some of the spectacular ocean holes were in the middle of the round ABC decided to show the golf beginning with the fifth hole.
 On Sunday the telecast was extended to three hours.
 The Philadelphia Section had only two representatives.
 Jack Nicklaus opened with a one under par 71, which put him in a six-way tie for first.
 He followed it up with a 73 and he was still in a six-way tie at the top.
 In the third round Nicklaus shot a 73 to take a one-stroke lead.
 On Sunday Nicklaus put together a 74 in winds up to 35-mile-per-hour.
 On the 71st hole Nicklaus's one-iron shot hit the flagstick and his tap-in birdie put him four strokes in front at 290.
 Bruce Crampton finished second three strokes back with a 293.
 Arnold Palmer was only one stroke out of the lead with four holes to play but fell back and ended up third alone at 294.
 Lee Trevino and Homero Blancas tied for fourth with 295s.
 Bert Yancey posted a 300 total to get a tie for 11th and \$2,500.
 Dick Hendrick-son (315) made the cut and tied for 67th, winning the \$800 last money.
-Danny O'Neill, a future Central Pennsylvania professional also made the cut and finished at the end of the field that played all four rounds.
+Danny O'Neill (317), a Penn State University sophomore and future Central Pennsylvania professional, also made the cut and finished at the end of the field that played all four rounds.
+He had qualified at Butler Country Club in Butler, Pennsylvania.